rtCamp/Frappe-Manager/docs/commands/create.md

 * `--admin-pass`: Administrator password for sites created on this bench.
 * `--allow-domain-conflicts`: Skip the domain uniqueness check.
 * `--alias-domains`: Extra domains THIS SITE answers on (comma-separated).
 Certificates come from 'fm ssl add'.
-* `--db-host`: External MariaDB host, replacing fm's global-db container.
+* `--db-host`: External MariaDB host, replacing fm's mariadb container.
 MySQL is not a supported backend.
 * `--db-port`: Port of the external database server.
 * `--db-name`: Schema on that server this site lives in.
 Required with --db-host.
 * `--db-user`: Login user for the schema.
 Defaults to the schema name, and must equal it on a v15 bench.